yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 As you have seen, the `-v` flag can create a bind mount or named volume depending on the syntax.
 If the first argument begins with a / or ~/ you're creating a *bind mount*.
 Remove that, and you're naming the volume.
 For example:

 * `-v /path:/path/in/container` mounts the host directory, `/path` at the `/path/in/container`
-* `-v path:/path/in/container` creates a volume named path with no relationship to the host.
+* `-v path:/path/in/container` creates a volume named `path` to the host machine.

 # Conclusion
-Bind mounts and docker volumes are the Docker way of persisting data beyond the lifetime of a container.
+Bind mounts and docker volumes are the Docker way of persisting data beyond the lifetime of containers.
 In this exercise, we saw how to use these two different types of persisting data.